cert-manager/website/content/en/docs/usage/certificate.md

   Note that the above command requires the [kubectl cert-manager](/docs/usage/kubectl-plugin/#renew) plugin.

 {{% pageinfo color="warning" %}}

-**🛑** Deleting the Secret resource associated a the Certificate resource is **not a recommended solution** for manually rotating the private key.
-The recommended way to manually rotate the private key is to trigger a reissuance of the Certificate resource with the following command (requires the [kubectl cert-manager](/docs/usage/kubectl-plugin/#renew) plugin):
+**❌** Deleting the Secret resource associated with a Certificate resource is **not a recommended solution** for manually rotating the private key.
+The recommended way to manually rotate the private key is to trigger the reissuance of the Certificate resource with the following command (requires the [`kubectl cert-manager`](/docs/usage/kubectl-plugin/#renew) plugin):

 ```sh
 kubectl cert-manager renew cert-1